merlins-labs/merlin/docs/gravity-bridge/dev-setup-guide.md

 ## Generate Orchestrator Keys

-You need to prepare two accounts for the orchestrator, one for ethereum and one for cronos.
+You need to prepare two accounts for the orchestrator, one for ethereum and one for merlin.
 You should transfer some funds to these accounts, so the orchestrator can cover the gas fees of message relaying later.

 ### Creating the config: